 3. Handling Nullability

-To safely work with nullable types, developers use type guards, optional chaining (?.
+To safely work with nullable types, developers use type guards, optional chaining (?.), or non-null assertion operators (!) to handle potential null or undefined values.

 - Example: Type Guards and Optional Chaining